Hong Kong Nationalism: Aftermath

 As Hong Kong Nationalism and the topic of Hong Kong independence was given undue publicity, Leung was mocked by the localist camp as "the father of Hong Kong independence", who created "a crisis that wasn't even there".
 Leung insisted Hong Kong independence would be unconstitutional and inviable, and continued his zero-tolerance policy against "secessionists" throughout his term.
 Pro-Beijing bloc's reiteration on suppressing the secession ignited further debates, while traditional democrats were as also pulled into the argument.

 Sino United Publishing, the publishing group controlled by the Chinese authorities, decided not to purchase the book after the Umbrella Movement citing "commercial decision", which Jack Li said was a censorship.

 In the next few years, calls for separating Hong Kong from China remained in the city.
 It was subsequently amplified by the anti-extradition bill protests in 2019.
-Chinese government, in response, imposed the national security law that criminialises acts including subversion and secession.
+Chinese government, in response, imposed the national security law that criminalises acts including subversion and secession.
 Hong Kong government then began reviewing books in the public library "to avoid breaching the national security law", and in May 2021, Hong Kong Nationalism was eventually removed from shelf.

 Brian Leung fled to the United States after storming the Legislative Council in July 2019 and joined the Hong Kong Democracy Council, advocating Hong Kong's autonomy from abroad.
 Hong Kong police reportedly placed a bounty on him for secession and collusion.
 A year later, Jack Li defected to Hope for Hong Kong, a moderate party, rejecting separatism as impractical and unrealistic.